Voovs/.config/notes/utility_notes.md

 where the name comes from.
 It's the equivalent of an IDE `ctrl + s`

     :x
-Write to the file, there there were any changes, then quit vim.
+Write to the file, there there were any changes, then quit Vim.
 A great shortcut for when you're quickly editing one file

     :help help
-Type `:help` followed by a topic to open the vim help docs on that topic!
+Type `:help` followed by a topic to open the Vim help docs on that topic!
 Super useful for both beginners and pros, though you may want to consider googling for help if you don't know what to search for yet

 ## Motion
-Motion is core to vim.
+Motion is core to Vim.
 You'll be using it to navigate around your code and executing commands on that code.
 In general, you can put any motion in from of any motion-operator command.
 These will become clear shortly.
 You can also put a number `N` before any motion to multiply that motion `N` times

-Since motions are used so frequently, most vim configurations remap these to the user's liking.
+Since motions are used so frequently, most Vim configurations remap these to the user's liking.
 When starting to remap keys, begin with motion operators, since you'll find they speed a lot!

       k
     h   l
       j
-These 4 keys are core to vim.
+These 4 keys are core to Vim.
 Think of them like arrow keys, since that's what they're going to replace.
-You should almost NEVER use the arrow keys in vim.
-In fact it's suggested that vim beginners disable the arrow keys in vim
+You should almost NEVER use the arrow keys in Vim.
+In fact it's suggested that Vim beginners disable the arrow keys in Vim

     0  move start of line
     b  move back one word